-Club and Tournament directors are required to report all code violations to NASPA as soon as they can conveniently do so, and not later than 7 days after the event (use the Incident Report Form).
-Players are also permitted to report code violations to NASPA using the Incident Report Form (but should always make an in-person report to the director at the time of the event, unless special circumstances apply as described below).
+Club and Tournament directors are required to report all code violations to NASPA as soon as they can conveniently do so, and not later than 7 days after the event (use the Incident Report form).
+Players are also permitted to report code violations to NASPA using the Incident Report form (but should always make an in-person report to the director at the time of the event, unless special circumstances apply as described below).
 Players should report code violations to NASPA as soon as they can conveniently do so.
 NASPA will consider the timeliness of an Incident Report filed by a player when determining what action to take.

 Incidents which occur at a club shall be reported to the NASPA Club/Directors Committee (CDC).
-All other incidents which are related to NASPA organized SCRABBLE® Brand Crossword Game play, whether at a tournament or otherwise, shall be reported to the NASPA Tournament Committee (TC).
+All other incidents which are related to NASPA competition, whether at a tournament or otherwise, shall be reported to the NASPA Tournament Committee (TC).